libretro/docs/docs/library/caprice32.md

 ## Usage

-The Caprice32 core has a virtual keyboard GUI that can be accessed through cap32_combokey or F9.
+The Caprice32 core has a virtual keyboard GUI that can be accessed through SELECT (configured by cap32_combokey) or F9.

 The mouse cursor can be controlled by RetroPad D-Pad and use button A to press a Key.